4 Key Accounting Trends to Look for in 2017

 Proponents of non-GAAP reporting indicate that its use can tell a better corporate story than GAAP, particularly in earnings reports.
 Whether the FASB will get involved isn’t clear, but at least one industry source in the report indicates that the board might want to begin by considering what issues lead to non-GAAP reporting.

-When Bloomberg BNA recently asked SEC Chief Accountant Wesley Bricker whether the commission would continue to aggressively address non-GAAP reporting in 2017, he said, “I am confident that the commission will remain focused, as it always has, on the appropriate administration of the securities laws.”
+Bloomberg BNA recently asked SEC Chief Accountant Wesley Bricker whether the commission would continue to aggressively address non-GAAP reporting in 2017.
+Bricker replied, “I am confident that the commission will remain focused, as it always has, on the appropriate administration of the securities laws.”

 Beginning on Jan.
 31, audit firms must disclose the name of the audit engagement partner in the new PCAOB Form AP, Auditor Reporting of Certain Audit Participants.
 The form also will disclose other accounting firms that participated if they did at least 5 percent of the total audit hours.
 Foreign countries already require this.